JIA-0302/TipTracker/README.md

 ```

 All of the required depended libraries are listed in `package.json` file.
 Running this command will automatically install all of these libraries.
 A new directory called `node_modules` will be created with all of these libraries.

+If you want to use Future Analytics feature, see additional instructions [here](https://github.com/JIA-0302/Analytics#installing-dependent-libraries) to install additional dependent libraries.

 <br />